BaiJin0224/RemoteControlForLockDownBroswer/README.md

 ***Remote Software Specifically for LockDownBrowser***

 Hereinafter referred to as LockDownBrowser (LDB).

-# ⚠️ Notice: No New Appointments ⚠️

-**Due to force majeure, no new appointments will be accepted before the 25th.**

 For those who have used LDB, you know that this software disables most social communication and remote control software, such as SunLogin, toDesk, rustDesk, WhatsApp, QQ, and WeChat.
 Moreover, whenever a remote control software attempts to establish a connection, a pop-up notification appears, which is easily detected by LDB, leading to screen capture and a report being sent to the school.
 If your network environment is unstable, it is highly likely that LDB will detect it.